 Abigail is an investigator at the Centre and is also responsible for processing initial requests for assistance.
-Prior to joining the Centre, Abigail worked at the charity Next Link, providing domestic abuse support services to vulnerable women.
+Prior to joining the Centre in January 2017, Abigail worked at the charity Next Link, providing domestic abuse support services to vulnerable women.
 Before this, she spent 8 months interning at the Louisiana Capital Assistance Center, working on pre-trial death penalty cases.
 Abigail has a BA in History from the School of Oriental and African Studies.

 James is an investigator at the Centre and is also responsible for communications and resource development.
 Prior to joining the Centre in March 2016, he interned for 3 months at the Louisiana Capital Assistance Center in New Orleans, helping to investigate pre-trial capital cases.
-Before this James volunteered part-time for 6 months on the death penalty team at Reprieve and was news editor of London Student.
+Before this James volunteered part-time for 6 months on the death penalty team at Reprieve, worked at Skoob Books, and was news editor of London Student.
 He has a BA in philosophy from University College London and holds an Advanced Professional Certificate in Investigative Practice.

 Board of Trustees